ChrisZie/HugoSymphony/content/_index.md

   description: 'Join our global network of world-changing organizations.
 If you have
     ever wanted to grow your impact, welcome to Symphony ECO.'

-- caption: Your Instruments of Success
+- caption: Your Tools For Success
   description: 'Guides: Growing your effectiveness through improving your skills.
    <br>Tools: Growing your efficiency through powerful technical solutions.
    <br>People: Growing your impact through physical & financial support.'